Home » SEO » Inorganic vs Organic SEO: What’s the Difference?

 What Is Inorganic SEO?

-Inorganic SEO refers to optimization through paid strategies.
+Inorganic SEO refers to optimization through paid strategies for your website.
 These can include pay-per-click advertising (PPC) and paid social media advertising.

 To set up an inorganic SEO strategy such as a PPC campaign, a digital marketing expert must research keywords that they want to target.
 Afterward, they write text ads that will be displayed when users search for that keyword.